ritchieng/ritchieng.github.io/index.md

 I started this website to document my personal guides on machine learning.
 This website allows me or anyone to easily search for a guide I wrote.
 You can use the Google Search function to easily search for guides too.

 Oh yes!
-I am a budding machine learning engineer specializing in deep learning, reinforcement learning and artificial intelligence with images and videos.
+I am a machine learning engineer specializing in deep learning and computer vision..
 You can check out some of my "cool" [comics](http://www.ritchieng.com/tag_comic_series/) on Machine Learning if you are looking for something less technical.

 ## My Projects